 The Belltown neighborhood is located in Central Seattle.
 Condos for sale in Belltown include foreclosures (bank-owned condos), short sales, and traditional resale and new construction condos.

-If you want to hang out after work and enjoy the night, there are many bars and restaurants available in this neighborhood located on the 1st and 2nd Ave like The Whisky Bar (4.5 ratings) in 2nd Ave, The Crocodile Back Bar (4.4 ratings as Pizza restaurant) in 2nd Ave, Mr. Darcy's (4.8 ratings as a cocktail bar) in 2nd Ave, FOB Poke Bar (4.8 ratings as Hawaiian restaurant) in Blanchard St, Snowy River Belltown (4.8 ratings as a cocktail bar) in 2nd Ave, Black Cat Bar (4.6 ratings) in 1st Ave, Bathtub Gin & Co.
+If you want to hang out after work and enjoy the night, check out the bars and restaurants available in this neighborhood on the 1st and 2nd Ave.
+There's The Whisky Bar (4.5 ratings) in 2nd Ave, The Crocodile Back Bar (4.4 ratings as Pizza restaurant) in 2nd Ave, Mr. Darcy's (4.8 ratings as a cocktail bar) in 2nd Ave, FOB Poke Bar (4.8 ratings as Hawaiian restaurant) in Blanchard St, Snowy River Belltown (4.8 ratings as a cocktail bar) in 2nd Ave, Black Cat Bar (4.6 ratings) in 1st Ave, Bathtub Gin & Co.
 (4.5 ratings) in 2nd Ave, The Grill From Ipanema (4.5 ratings as Steak house) in 1st Ave, ROCCO'S (4.5 ratings as pizza restaurant) in 2nd Ave, Wakefield Bar Belltown (4.5 ratings) in 2nd Ave, Rob Roy (4.5 ratings as a cocktail bar) in 2nd Ave, Buenos Aires Grill (4.4 ratings as Argentinian restaurant) in 1st Ave, Shiro's Sushi (4.6 ratings as Sushi restaurant) in 2nd Ave, and Local 360 (4.2 ratings as Organic restaurant) in 1st Ave.
-See all condo listings in Belltown, Seattle on the link below.
+To see today's condo listings in Belltown, Seattle, please click the link below.

 Looking for more options?